-"Acupuncture is the practice of piercing the skin with needles at specific body sites to induce anesthesia, to relieve pain, to alleviate withdrawal symptoms of substance abusers, or to treat various non-painful disorders."1 This report focuses on acupuncture's use as a modality for treating and managing pain.
+"Acupuncture is the practice of piercing the skin with needles at specific body sites to induce anesthesia, to relieve pain, to alleviate withdrawal symptoms of substance abusers, or to treat various non-painful disorders."
+This report focuses on acupuncture's use as a modality for treating and managing pain.
 The evidence review shows no benefit for low back pain, other pain related conditions or the treatment of opioid dependence.
-In fact, one of the systematic reviews, which focused on the reduction of opioid use in patients with non-cancer chronic pain, showed an increase in opioid use in those receiving acupuncture compared to placebo, suggesting the possibility of harm.
+One of the systematic reviews, which focused on the reduction of opioid use in patients with non-cancer chronic pain, showed an increase in opioid use in those receiving acupuncture compared to placebo, but lower than the original baseline.
 Evidence does indicate a marginal benefit for episodic migraine and tension headache.